• Home

 Blueberry Muffins with Lemon Glaze

 These blueberry muffins with glaze are soft and bursting with berries, finished with a bright lemon glaze.
 A simple, healthier breakfast you’ll love!
+Add a scoop of unflavored protein powder for some extra protein!

 Ingredients